lptekdev/homelab/_posts/2025-03-28-proxmox-part3.md

 1.	a VLAN interface (associated with a physical NIC) configured with an IP address belonging to the tenant storage Proxmox VNET.
 With a bridge in the VyOS router I can extend this storage VNET to the Ceph host, allowing only that routing happens in the Proxmox nodes and Ceph.
 As a requirement, a dedicated VNET in Proxmox must be created.
 2. A virtual interface configured with an IP on the Ceph public network (192.168.100.0/24) that will perform SNAT on the traffic coming from the tenant’s workloads.
 In this way I can identify uniquely each tenant and workload.

 To increase security, an IP tables rule is set by allowing only the access to the MDS daemon from the virtual interface on the tenant Linux network namespace.
 With this firewall rule even if the tenant credentials are leaked will not be possible to perform any operation (no even mount) the tenant share by any other tenants.
-Because, additionally, the public address of the MDS daemon is configured to be the one defined on the MDS virtual interface of the Ceph HOST Linux namespace.
+Because, additionally, the public address of the MDS daemon is configured to be the one defined on the MDS virtual interface of the Ceph host Linux namespace.
 Also as recommended, credentials rotation for the access to shares is always advisable (but not described in this post).

 Additionally, a BGP process is instantiated in the tenant Linux network namespace to allow Ceph public network to be advertised to the Proxmox servers.
 The BGP neighbor is the IP address defined on the bridge that extends the Storage VNET.
 The pseudo interface on VyOS router was replaced by a "normal" VLAN interface (at the time I wrote the previous post (Proxmox Part 2), I understood wrongly that the pseudo interface and VLAN interface are the same) because pseudo interfaces have several limitations when compared to VLAN interfaces, like for example not being able to learn MAC addresses when "working inside" of bridges.
 Setting an IP address on the VyOS bridge is a requirement to allow this BGP connection to be established.

 **Note: This setup results in an additional load for processing this routing and the NAT translation.**

-Below the commands used to configure VyOS router and the Ceph node:
+Below are the commands used to configure VyOS router and the Ceph node.
+*For this setup I used a physical interface (enp6s19), setting this as access port with a VLAN on the switch*

 **Ceph host**
-*For this setup I used a physical interface (enp6s19), setting this as access port with a VLAN on the switch*

 ```bash
 enable routing on the host
 sudo sysctl -w net.ipv4.ip_forward=1